Celebrate the Winter Solstice with Facts, Folklore, and More!

 On the day of the winter solstice, we are tilted as far away from the Sun as possible, which means that the Sun’s path across the sky is as low in the sky as it can be.
 Think about the daily path of the Sun: It rises in the east and sets in the west, arcing across the sky overhead.
 During the summer, the Sun arcs high in the sky, but during the winter, it arcs lower, closer to the horizon.

 How can we observe the effects of solstice ourselves?
-On the day of the solstice, stand outside at noon and look at your shadow.
+On the solstice day, stand outside at noon and look at your shadow.
 It’s the longest shadow that you’ll cast all year!
-Do this again on the day of the summer solstice and you’ll see almost no shadow.
+Do this again on the day of the summer solstice, and you’ll see almost no shadow.

 The Sun’s Changing Path